ajaxian79/algorithms/notes/fenwick-tree.md

 - LIS via patience: each pile holds the smallest tail of length k.

 - 0/1 knapsack: iterate weights outer, capacity inner descending to avoid reuse.

+- Heap when you only need top-k; full sort is wasted work.